Qifei-C/Nodejs_Web/README.md

 **New Feature: Interactive Logo with Mouse Tracking**

+Active Link Highlighting in Sidebar:
+-    The sidebar now correctly highlights the active section link as you scroll through the content.
+-    Clicking on a link in the sidebar smoothly scrolls to the respective section.

 Animated Logo Component:
 -	Added AnimatedLogo.jsx to encapsulate the logo and its interactive behavior.
 -	Implemented global mouse tracking to ensure the blue dot follows the mouse pointer across the entire window.